Increasing Depth of Neural Networks for Life-long Learning: Related Works

-Many algorithms have been developed so far for life-long learning.
+\paragraph{Regularization methods} The first group consists of methods that utilize the same parameters for training while employing some regularization factor in the learning process to alleviate forgetting.
 Elastic Weight Consolidation (EWC) \cite{DBLP:journals/corr/KirkpatrickPRVD16} is a method where a new regularization term was introduced to slow down learning for parameters that were important in previous tasks.
-Li and Hoiem \cite{DBLP:journals/corr/LiH16e} proposed Learning without Forgetting (LwF), that is a method where a new task-specific classification head is added backbone common for all tasks.
+Li and Hoiem \cite{DBLP:journals/corr/LiH16e} proposed Learning without Forgetting (LwF) - a method where a new classification head is added for each task, and a backbone is common for all tasks.
 Firstly, incoming data for the new task is labeled according to the outputs of classification heads for previous tasks.
-These soft labels are used to prevent forgetting of earlier tasks.
-Gradient Episodic Memory (GEM) \cite{DBLP:journals/corr/Lopez-PazR17} is a rehearsal method that utilizes samples stored in memory to project gradients computed for the current task to ensure that loss over all previous tasks is not increasing.
-A-GEM \cite{DBLP:journals/corr/abs-1812-00420} is a modification of GEM that relaxes the condition of decreasing loss for previous tasks to only decreasing average loss for previous tasks.
-This modification speeds up training with an approximate ability to solve the tasks
+Then, these soft labels are used to prevent forgetting of earlier tasks.

-The idea of expanding network capacity to handle changing data distribution is well known in the literature.
-Progressive Neural Networks (PNN) \cite{DBLP:journals/corr/RusuRDSKKPH16} is a life-long learning method that introduces growing neural networks in terms of a number of parameters with each new task.
+\paragraph{Dynamic architectures} Expanding network capacity to handle changing data distribution is well-known in the literature.
+For example, progressive Neural Networks (PNN) \cite{DBLP:journals/corr/RusuRDSKKPH16} is a life-long learning method that introduces growing neural networks in terms of a number of parameters with each new task.
 When data for a new task arrives, a new column with randomly initialized weights is added to an existing structure.
-Each newly added layer takes as an input features generated by layers from current and previous tasks.
+Each newly added layer takes, as an input, features generated by layers from current and previous tasks.
 For this reason, features learned in each layer are a function of data from the current task and knowledge learned from earlier tasks.
 In \cite{DBLP:journals/corr/abs-1708-01547} extension of PNN was proposed, where expanding neural network is combined with selective retraining.
 Firstly network fine-tunes selected parameters that have already been learned.
 New layers are added during training if the resulting loss is greater than the defined threshold.
 L1 normalization is used to introduce sparsity into the network.
 In \cite{DBLP:journals/corr/abs-1904-00310} NAS framework is utilized to modify network structure for life-long learning.
-For every new task, each layer is either reused with no changes, fine-tuned or expanded with new parameters.
+Each layer is reused for every new task with no changes, fine-tuned, or expanded with new parameters.